In this epic North Coast 500 post, we’ll tell you all about the things to do and see on this 500+ mile scenic loop

 Inverness is where this epic Scottish road trip begins and ends regardless of whether you’ll do it clockwise or anticlockwise.

 Situated along the River Ness, Inverness is easily walkable on foot, and, in our humble opinion, the walk along the river is one of the best things to do here.
 It’s relaxing and picturesque.

 Beauly Priory – The Beautiful Place

-From Inverness, it’s only half an hour drive west to Beauly.
+From Inverness, it’s only half an hour’s drive west to Beauly.
 Follow the A862 road.

 Located in a cute town called Beauly, the ruins of the priory, which is still in very good condition, are worth a quick look.
 The original priory consisted of many buildings, but only the church is all that remains today.

 It was founded by the French monks in 1230, hence the name “Beautiful Place,” which comes from the riverside setting (beau lieu).
-And it was, apparently, endorsed by Mary Queen of Scots herself during her visit in 1564.
+And it appears Mary Queen of Scots endorsed it during her visit in 1564.

 Challenging but Breathtaking Bealach Na’ Ba Pass

 Like the mountain passes in the Alps, Bealach Na’ Ba, aka the Pass of the Cattle, is the steepest road ascent in the UK.
 At 626 metres (2,053 ft) high, the single-track road twists and turns sharply in places and should be taken seriously.
 It’s dangerous and breathtaking at the same time.

 The road across the mountains of the Applecross peninsula is open all year round; however, occasionally it gets closed during extreme weather conditions.
-We drove up in the rain and it was slightly uncomfortable so do take care and stay alert.
+We drove up in the rain, and it was uncomfortable in places, so do take care and stay alert.

-On a clear day, you can explore the spectacular summit of Bealach Na’ Ba and check out the post at the viewpoint pointing to some of the main landmarks in the area.
+On a clear day, you can explore the spectacular summit of Bealach Na’ Ba and check out the post at the viewpoint pointing to some of the iconic landmarks in the area.
 You can even spot the Old Man of Storr on the Isle of Skye if it’s not too misty.